ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ### 3. Adding Cordova plugin

-Run the following command from your Cordova application's root directory to add the ibm-mfp-core plugin:
+Run the following command from your Cordova application's root directory to add the bms-core plugin:

 ```Bash
 cordova plugin add bms-core